haritianaadriano/haritianaadriano/README.md

 - :telescope: I am more comfortable in back-end development but I can contribute to front-end project

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring some tehcnologies and evolved in time.

-- :zap: In my free time, I solve problems on Codewars and read tech articles.
+- :zap: In my free time, I solve problems on Codewars and read tech articles for staying fresh with technologies.

 ---